ShabalalaWATP/ExpenseLogger/README.md

 All assignment requirements have been met and tested.

 ## Credits
 Created by Alex Orr for JHUB Coding Scheme Module 2.
-Thanks to the JHUB team for the opportunity to learn Android development!